hashicorp/vagrant/website/source/docs/synced-folders/nfs.html.md

 modifies `/etc/exports` changes a bit from OS to OS.
 If the commands below are located in non-standard paths, modify them as appropriate.

+Also note that in the sudoer file format, entries are applied in order.
+If you've added the appropriate entries but still have to type in your password, make sure the entries aren't inserted too early.
+From the sudoers man page: "When multiple entries match for a user, they are applied in order.
+Where there are multiple matches, the last match is used (which is not necessarily the most specific match)."

 For \*nix users, make sure to edit your `/etc/sudoers` file with `visudo`.
 It protects you against syntax errors which could leave you without the ability to gain elevated privileges.

 All of the snippets below require Vagrant version 1.7.3 or higher.